Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 “If we accept Genesis 1 as ancient cosmology, then we need to interpret it as ancient cosmology rather than translate it into modern cosmology.
 If we try to turn it into modern cosmology, we are making the text say something that it never said.
 It is not just a case of adding meaning (as more information has become available) it is a case of changing meaning.
 Since we view the text as authoritative, it is a dangerous thing to change the meaning of the text into something it never intended to say.”[i]

 Seen this way, forcing Genesis 1 into alignment with modern science does not elevate it, it distorts its intent.
 The chapter is not trying to brief ancient Israelites on astrophysics, atmospheric science, or planetary formation.
 By speaking their language, literally and figuratively, God could highlight deeper truths without burying them beneath scientific details that neither they, nor frankly we, would fully grasp.
-Nowhere in the Bible does God drop scientific insights disconnected from the surrounding culture; not once does scripture offer scientific knowledge that wasn’t already circulating in the ancient Near East.
+Nowhere does the Bible step outside the scientific understanding of its own time.

 So how did ancient people picture the cosmos?
 Their “cosmic geography” grew from ordinary observation and reasonable inference.
 They didn’t have the scientific tools we have today, so if water comes down, well, surely there must be some up there, so they all thought in terms of cosmic waters in the sky.
 And if it doesn’t come down all the time, then it makes sense to think that something must hold the water back, something somewhat solid.
 Many ancient civilisations believed in the existence of a solid dome or vault that enclosed the Earth, known as the firmament.
 Similarly, noticing that water also springs from the earth led them to imagine that there must be great waters beneath us as well.
 To explain the stability of the earth amidst these waters, they came up with ideas like the earth floating on a cosmic ocean or being held up by giant pillars.
 They were not being stupid; they were doing the best they could with what they could see.